 According to the Australian Government, a COVID-19 vaccine will be free for those who choose to be vaccinated.

-The government has paid $3.2 billion to secure a total of four vaccine agreements and over 134 million doses, but they are all subject to the vaccines being registered as safe and effective by the TGA.
+The government has paid more than $3.3 billion to secure a total of four vaccine agreements, but they are all subject to the vaccines being registered as safe and effective by the TGA.